rushtehrani/blog/content/post/using-kubernetes-api.md

 +++
 date = "2016-08-19T07:32:52-07:00"
-tags = ["kubernetes", "google container engine", "docker"] title = "Consuming Kubernetes API"
+tags = ["kubernetes", "google container engine", "docker"] title = "Using Kubernetes API" draft = true
 +++

-As a continuation to the [previous post](kubernetes-on-google-container-engine), we will now look at consuming the Kubernetes API using its [Go SDK](https://github.com/kubernetes/kubernetes/tree/master/pkg/client/unversioned).
+As a continuation to the [previous post](/post/kubernetes-on-google-container-engine), we will now look at consuming the Kubernetes API using its [Go SDK](https://github.com/kubernetes/kubernetes/tree/master/pkg/client/unversioned).

 First we need to `go get` the following packages: